 The massive data breach of payment card numbers and other customer details at Target last December raised serious doubts about security of point-of-sale (POS) systems.
 And the recent breach of the Home Depot has amplified those concerns, as more and more retailers are owning up to breaches involving POS compromises.

 In the Home Depot’s case, the company hasn’t fully disclosed what data was lost or at how many of its more than 2,000 stores — leading to speculation about the size of the breach and whether the same type of malware that hit Target was involved.
+[UPDATE: Home Depot confirms 56 million payment card numbers were exposed.]

-With so few answers, the question naturally becomes: what can consumers and retailers do to stay safe?
+What can consumers and retailers do to stay safe?

 Microsoft’s takedown of the No-IP dynamic DNS service generated a lot of controversy when legitimate customers were impacted by the disruption of 18,000 subdomains abused by cybercriminals.